Dynamic shear suppression in quantum phase space

-Zurek's \ps area scale~\cite{Zurek_NAT01,Oliva_superoscillations_PRA17}.
-Here $h$ is Planck's constant, and length~$L$ and momentum~$P$ represent the quantum state~$W$'s spread in \ps and thus the area~$L\, P$ (measured in units of action) to which it is confined.
+(see Fig.~\ref{fig:Distributions}~\emphLabelbracketed{b} and~\emphLabelbracketed{d}).
+Here $h$ is Planck's constant, and {}length~$L$ and momentum~$P$ are~$W$'s spread in \ps and thus the area~$L\, P$ (measured in units of action) to which it is confined.
+The maximal wave numbers associated with $W$'s structures in $x$ and $p$ are, respectively, $K_x = P/\hbar$ and $K_p = L/\hbar$~\cite{Zurek_NAT01} (see Ref.~\cite{Oliva_superoscillations_PRA17} for exceptions).
+Over time states develop spotty structures that saturate on the Zurek scale~$a_Z$~\cite{Zurek_NAT01}.

-Zurek's scale~$a_Z$ arises as a consequence of interference in \ps~\cite{Zurek_NAT01}, i.e., the size of its smallest patches are imposed by Fourier theory, see Ref.~\cite{Oliva_superoscillations_PRA17} though.